supermengman/blog/_posts/2023-01-26-Test-Corrections.md

 # Stats
 Score: 61/66
-Total Score: 0.95
+Total Score: 0.92
 Time: 75 minutes
-Weak Areas:
+Weak Areas: return methods, recursive, etc.

 # Q36
 The question refer to the code from the GridWorld case study.